liferay/liferay-docs/develop/tutorials/articles/280-testing/01-unit-testing-with-junit.markdown

 :-------------------------------------------------  | :------------- |
  A test should have only one reason to fail. | Resolving failures from a single root cause is easiest.
  A test should check just one thing. |  Tests that verify or validate one thing are easier to understand and maintain.
 Focusing on multiple things can lead to multiple failure points, thus breaking the *one reason to fail* rule.
- Avoid conditional logic in tests. | Conditional test logic that uses loops or if/else clauses increases the probability test bugs.
+ Avoid conditional logic in tests. | Conditional test logic that uses loops or if/else clauses increases the probability of test bugs.
  A test that asserts nothing or cannot fail is worthless. | Tests that can't fail create a false sense of security.<br />Here's example test code that can't fail:<br />`File f = new File ("foo");`<br />`Assert.assertTrue(f != null);`
  A test that inaccurately advertises what it asserts is untrustworthy | A test's name should accurately express what it tests.
-A name that's inacurate or that promises more that what the test does creates confusion. <br />`@Test`<br />`public void testAddUser() { // do something not related to user creation }`
+A name that's inaccurate or that promises more than what the test does creates confusion. <br />`@Test`<br />`public void testAddUser() { // do something not related to user creation }`

 Next, you'll learn JUnit's annotations for test methods.